-Some materials when mixed together can react violently and/or liberate toxic gas.
+Some materials when mixed together, can react violently and/or liberate toxic gas.
 Groups of materials that do so are termed incompatible.
 The classic example of materials that are incompatible are cyanides or sulfides and acid.
-A mixture of the two generate hydrogen cyanide or hydrogen sulfide, respectively, both very deadly gases.
+A mixture of the two generates hydrogen cyanide or hydrogen sulfide, respectively, both very deadly gases.
 Laboratory staff must be aware of the groups of materials in their labs that could be incompatible.
 These materials must be physically isolated from their incompatible counterparts.
-Emergency procedures must also be in place to guide laboratory staff action in the event that materials are inadvertently mixed together.
+Emergency procedures must also be in place to guide laboratory staff action in the event that materials are inadvertently mixed together h.

-h.
 Laser Installations

 Lasers produce non-ionizing radiation capable of causing eye injury.
 Lasers operating outside of the visible light region (ultraviolet or infrared red) are especially hazardous.
+Laser operators must trap the primary beam and must avoid specular reflections.